Nevada inmate whose execution called off found dead in cell

-LAS VEGAS (AP) — Authorities say a 48-year-old Nevada death-row inmate who wanted for two years to die, but whose execution was postponed twice, has been found dead in his cell from an apparent hanging.
+LAS VEGAS (AP) — A twice-convicted murderer who declared two years ago that he wanted to die, but whose execution was postponed twice, was found dead Saturday from an apparent hanging, Nevada state officials said.

-State Department of Corrections spokeswoman Brooke Santina tells The Associated Press that Scott Raymond Dozier was found at 4:35 p.m.
-Saturday in a solo cell at a state prison in Ely (EE-lee).
+Scott Raymond Dozier, 48, was found unresponsive in his death-row cell at the state’s maximum-security prison in Ely, Department of Corrections spokeswoman Brooke Santina said.

-Dozier gave up appeals and insisted the state carry out his 2007 death sentence for separate killings of methamphetamine drug trade associates in 2002 in Phoenix and Las Vegas.
+Dozier gave up appeals and insisted the state carry out the death sentence he received in 2007 for separate killings of methamphetamine drug trade associates in 2002 in Phoenix and Las Vegas.

-Twice his lethal injection was scheduled, only to be stalled by court fights over a never-before-tried three-drug combination that prison officials planned to use.
+Twice his lethal injection was scheduled, only to be called off amid court fights over a never-before-tried three-drug combination that Nevada planned to use — including the powerful opioid fentanyl.

 Most Read Nation & World Stories